rhardih/gallo/README.md

 [Safari][1] on a 1st generation iPad, spurious crashes and other odd error cases sometimes do happen.
 It's not the most reliable version of Safari and it has some limitations when it comes to graphics memory.
-E.g. here is a piece of the UIWebView documentation noting a the 10 mb limit:
+E.g. here is a piece of the UIWebView documentation noting a 10 mb limit:

 https://web.archive.org/web/20130424092111/http://developer.apple.com/library/ios/navigation/